Cold Weather Forecast For Sindh - UrduPoint

 Cold Weather Forecast For Sindh

-However, shallow fog (in patches) is to develop at few places in Sukkur, Kashmore, Jacobabad and their surroundings during morning hours.
+However, shallow fog is predicted in Sukkur, Shikarpur, Kashmore, Khairpur and their surroundings.

 Mainly, cold and dry weather is likely to prevail in the province.